-This command copies the contents of the scratchpad T_H and T_L registers (bytes 2 and 3) to EEPROM.
-Within 10 μ s (max) after this command is issued the master must enable a strong pullup on the 1-wire bus for at least 10 ms as described in the PARASITE POWER section.
+This command copies the contents of the scratchpad $T_H$ , $T_L$ and configuration registers (bytes 2, 3, and 4) to EEPROM.
+If the device is being used in parasite power mode, within $10\mu s$ (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for at least 10ms as described in the PARASITE POWER section.

-RECALL E2 [B8h]
+RECALL E [B8h]

-This command recalls the alarm trigger values (T_H and T_L) from EEPROM and places the data in bytes 2 and 3, respectively, in the scratchpad memory.
-The master device can issue "read time slots" (see the 1-WIRE BUS SYSTEM section) following the Recall E^2 command and the DS18S20-PAR will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
+This command recalls the alarm trigger values ( $T_H$ and $T_L$ ) and configuration data from EEPROM and places the data in bytes 2, 3, and 4, respectively, in the scratchpad memory.
+The master device can issue "read-time slots" (see the 1-WIRE BUS SYSTEM section) following the Recall $E^2$ command and the DS1822-PAR will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
 The recall operation happens automatically at power-up, so valid data is available in the scratchpad as soon as power is applied to the device.

-DS18S20-PAR FUNCTION COMMAND SET Table 4
+DS1822-PAR FUNCTION COMMAND SET Table 4

-Command Description Protocol 1-Wire Bus Activity After Command is Issued Notes TEMPERÂTURE CONVI ERSION CO DMMANDS Convert T Initiates temperature 44h None 1 conversion.
-MEMORY CO MMANDS Read Scratchpad Reads the entire scratchpad BEh DS18S20-PAR transmits up 2 including the CRC byte. to 9 data bytes to master.
-Write Scratchpad Writes data into scratchpad 4Eh Master transmits 2 data 3 bytes 2 and 3 (T_H and T_L). bytes to DS18S20-PAR.
-Copy Scratchpad Copies T H and T L data from the 48h None 1 scratchpad to EEPROM.
-Recall E 2 Recalls T H and T L data from B8h DS18S20-PAR transmits EEPROM to the scratchpad. recall status to master.
+Command Description Protocol 1-Wire Bus Activity After Command is Issued Notes

+TEMPERATURE CO NVERSION ( COMMANDS

+Convert T Initiates temperature 44h None 1

+conversion.

+MEMORY COMMANI OS

+Read Reads the entire scratchpad BEh DS1822-PAR transmits up 2

+Scratchpad including the CRC byte. to 9 data bytes to master.

+Write Writes data into scratchpad 4Eh Master transmits three data 3

+Scratchpad bytes 2, 3, and 4 (T H , T L , and bytes to DS1822-PAR.

+configuration registers). -

+Copy Copies T H , T L , and 48h None 1

+Scratchpad configuration register data from

+the scratchpad to EEPROM.

+Recall E Recalls T H , T L , and B8h DS1822-PAR transmits

+configuration register data from recall status to master.

+EEPROM to the scratchpad.